openxpki/openxpki/doc/subsystems/index.rst

 for certificates and handle workflows using different established or custom APIs.

-The most common one ist the SCEP interface that supports enrollment of certificates using the "Simple Certificate Enrollment Protocol" which was developed by Cisco and is widely used in hardware devices.
+The most common one is the SCEP interface that supports enrollment of certificates using the "Simple Certificate Enrollment Protocol" which was developed by Cisco and is widely used in hardware devices.